 - Contribution to open scholarly communication: The resource positively impacts open access to research and scholarship; the information is or will soon become readily accessible to the world community.

-- Textbooks: With the exception of materials held by the Health Sciences Library location, the Library does not acquire resources that have been published as textbooks.
+- Textbooks: With the exception of materials held by the Health Sciences Library location and Open Textbooks, the Library does not acquire resources that have been published as textbooks.
 The Health Sciences Library will purchase books that are used for multiple semesters and place them on reserve.

 - Course Reserve Materials: With the exception of materials held by the Health Sciences Library location, the Library does not acquire materials for course reserves.
-Instructors are encouraged to draw course materials from the Library’s physical or online collections or from the many open education resources now readily available.
-While the Library does not purchase or acquire materials that have been published as textbooks or other curricular materials to meet the needs of a particular course, instructors may supply such materials to the course reserve program from their own collections.
+Instructors are encouraged to draw course materials from the Library’s physical or online collections or from the many Open Educational Resources now readily available.
+While the Library does not purchase or acquire materials that have been published as textbooks or other curricular materials (aside from Open Textbooks and Open Educational Resources) to meet the needs of a particular course, instructors may supply such materials to the course reserve program from their own collections.
 The Health Sciences Library will hold core books on reserve.
 These books are reviewed yearly for relevance to the UConn Health schools and currency.

 - Outdated Formats: The Library does not acquire materials in formats requiring specialized equipment, facilities, or utilizing playing devices no longer manufactured or serviced.

 - Is readily available from a mass market retailer;

 - Lack enduring value in support of the research and learning needs of the UConn community; and/or

 - Does not include rights for access in perpetuity.